-In many civil construction projects, a steady flow of paper plan documents typically migrates between workers in the office to the field and back, with field workers navigating up and down the site in trucks with back seats filled with paper.
+In many civil construction projects, a steady flow of paper plan documents typically migrate between workers in the office to the field and back, with field workers navigating up and down the site in lorries with back seats filled with paper.

 For years, The Walsh Group has migrated much of its document management to a completely digital environment, primarily using Bluebeam Revu for PDF markup as well as Studio in Revu for document management and collaboration.
 Those solutions have been again put into action on the I-75 expansion.

 A mostly new addition to The Walsh Group’s Bluebeam-related technology stack, however, has been the use of the Revu for iPad application out in the field.
 Instead of transporting big, 11 x 17 or 24 x 36 paper drawings out in the field, the team early on in the project took to pushing out and viewing documents on tablets with the Revu application.

 Giraldo described a typical document management workflow using tablets in the field: